-Micromania-Zing is a chain of 400 stores; implementing the new COVID-19 standards regarding health and safety isn’t done by the flick of a hand.
-The area managers can’t be in each store every morning, ensuring that everything is adequately disinfected and that everybody is wearing masks, etc.
+Micromania-Zing is a chain of 400 stores; implementing the new COVID-19 standards regarding health and safety isn’t done with the flick of a hand.
+The area managers can’t be in each store every morning to ensure that everything is adequately disinfected and that everybody is wearing masks, etc.

-But Micromania-Zing has found a way to uphold the COVID-19 standards without losing unnecessary amounts of time and money.
+But Micromania-Zing has found a way to uphold the COVID-19 standards without losing unnecessary time and money.
 The solution is online task management.
 Curious?
-In this case study Anthony Barbaize, Merchandising Coordinator at Micromania-Zing, gives you all the details.

 The challenge: Keeping people and the brand safe

 Since COVID-19 became a pandemic, getting people to buy your products starts with getting them through your doors.
-To do that, you need to promote health and safety even before the customers step inside.
+To do that, you must promote health and safety even before customers enter a store.

 All the measurements are not only about keeping people safe.